ghostseven/LEUBNT/README.md

 Based on and adapted from [rholmboe](https://github.com/rholmboe/ubnt-letsencrypt)

 Disclaimer:
-> This can totally knacker your web interface on your edgerouter, read the scripts understand what it does, it is likely buggy and will break.
+> This can totally knacker the web interface on your edgerouter, read the scripts understand what it does, it is likely buggy and will break.
 Use at your own risk.

 ## Installation